 building a safer future

-Since 2006 we have provided free comprehensive education on domestic and dating violence and healthy relationships throughout the Portland Metro area.
-Our school-based programming covers topics such as teen dating violence, warning signs of abuse, healthy relationships, media influence, gender roles, sexual assault, and consent.
+Since 2006 we have provided free comprehensive education on domestic and dating violence and equitable relationships throughout the Portland Metro area.
+Our school-based programming covers topics such as teen dating violence, warning signs of abuse, safe relationships, media influence, gender roles, sexual assault, and consent.

 Our curriculum is developed to meet the standards and benchmarks for sexual health education set by the Oregon Department of Education, and also to help schools achieve goals set by the Healthy Teen Relationships Act (HTRA).
 This requires all Oregon schools to adopt policies and programs addressing teen dating violence.
 We consistently update our curriculum based on evaluation from students and participants, as well as state guidelines and best practices.